apple/swift-algorithms/Guides/MergeSorted.md

 The merging algorithm can be applied in three domains:

-- A free function taking the source sequences.
+- Free functions taking the source sequences.
-- An initializer for `RangeReplaceableCollection`, that takes the source sequences and then creates the result in-place.
+- Initializers for `RangeReplaceableCollection`, that take the source sequences and then create the result in-place.
-- A function over a `MutableCollection`, where the two sources are adjancent partitions of the collection.
+- Functions over a `MutableCollection`, where the two sources are adjancent partitions of the collection.

-The free-function and initializer forms can take an optional parameter, that indicates which subset of the merge will be kept.
+The free-function and initializer forms have variants that take an extra parameter, which represent which subset of the merger will be kept.
+For instance,
-For instance, when using `.intersection`, only elements that appear in both sources will be returned, any non-matches will be skipped over.
+using `.intersection` makes the resulting merger contain only the elements that appear in both sources, skipping any elements that appear in exactly one source.
-If a subset argument is not given, it defaults to `.sum`, which represents a conventional merge.
-The form for adjancent partitions cannot use subsetting, always performing with a subset of `.sum`.
 All of the forms take a parameter for the ordering predicate.
 If the element type conforms to `Comparable`, a predicate can be omitted to use a default of the less-than operator (`<`).